Even-Ma/Pictures-of-courseworks/README.md

 # Pictures-of-courseworks
-This repository is only used to store images used for coursework.
+This repository is only used to store some files used for coursework or other assignments.